yasiryagi/helpdesk/roles/content-curator-lead/README.md

   $ joystream-cli working-groups:createOpening

 OPTIONS
-  -e, --edit                                          If provided along with --input - launches in edit mode allowing to modify the input before sending the exstinsic
+  -e, --edit                                          If provided along with --input - launches in edit mode allowing to modify the input before sending the exstrinsic

   -g, --group=(storageProviders|curators|operations)  The working group context in which the command should be executed
                                                       Available values are: storageProviders, curators, operations.